 - Babies born preterm may be at a higher risk of developing strabismus (5).

 - Prenatal exposure to drugs might cause strabismus in babies (6).
 For example, in several studies, maternal ingestion of a high dose of aspirin during pregnancy was found to increase the risk of strabismus

 - Maternal smoking during pregnancy might also cause strabismus in babies (7).

 Diagnosis Of Strabismus

-If your baby is less than three months old, then the doctor may wait for the baby to cross four months before performing any tests.
+If your baby is less than three months old, then the doctor may wait for the baby to cross four months before performing any eye exams or tests.
 If the signs of strabismus extend beyond three to four months of age, then the doctor may perform the following tests.

-- Hirschberg test, which is a simple and quick test to determine misalignment of eyes in babies (8) The test involves shining a small penlight on the infant’s eye.
+- Hirschberg test, which is a simple and quick test to determine incorrect eye alignment in babies (8) The test involves shining a small penlight on the infant’s eye.
 The doctor observes the reflection of the light in each pupil (the dark center of the eye).
 If the baby does not have strabismus, then the light’s reflection appears in the same position in each pupil.
 However, if the baby’s eyes are misaligned, then the position of the reflection will not be the same in each eye.